arashbrd/Simple-Firebase-messaging-Server/README.md

 - This Project has API in address: /api/sendmsg/
 - To use API, you need:

-  - 1-FCM Token:Get by device yo want to send message to
+  - 1-FCM Token:Get by device you want to send message to
   - 2-Access Token: To generate Access Token you sould have json key file downloaded from firebase.google.com after add your project